-Mystic Museum of Art’s Schuster and Liebig Galleries regularly feature selections from the Museum’s permanent collection — which consists of over 250 works of art — by founding artists and longtime Elected Artist members.
+Mystic Museum of Art regularly features selections from the Museum’s permanent collection — which consists of over 250 works of art.

 Mystic Museum of Art began as an artist colony under the leadership of Charles Harold Davis in 1913.
 Since its founding, MMoA has fostered the arts in southeastern Connecticut by exhibiting and collecting the works of prominent American artists.
 The works of Robert Brackman, Beatrice Cuming, and Henry Ward Ranger are included within the permanent collection.
 The collection ranges from the first quarter of the twentieth century to the early 2000s, representing the long history of Mystic Museum of Art.
 American Impressionism, Tonalism, and other forms of expression are among those styles represented within our collection.
 The collection provides a glimpse into the significant art-making practice that has existed in this region.